Sorry, you need to enable JavaScript to visit this website.

 CEEPUS is an exchange programme for students and teachers that aims at improving education.
 The programme is based on international agreements signed by the member states and a student exchange is organized within university networks.

 The outgoing mobility of students studying in Serbia is promoted and funded through the Fund for Young Talents.
 It was founded by the Government of the Republic of Serbia.
-It is being administered by the Ministry of Youth and Sports.
-The main goal is to support young talent’s achievements and their professional development by awarding scholarships to up to 500 top students from Serbia for masters or doctoral studies at the universities of the European Union member states and the European Free Trade Association (EFTA), as well as in world's leading universities.
-Funds are determined in the budget of the Republic of Serbia, in line with earnings and fiscal capacities of the budget of the Republic of Serbia, at the proposal of the Ministry of Youth and Sport.
+It is being administered by the Ministry of Science, Technological Development and Innovation.
+The main goal is to support young talent’s achievements and their professional development by awarding scholarships to up to 500 top students from Serbia for masters or doctoral studies at the universities of the European Union member states and the European Free Trade Association (EFTA), as well as in world’s leading universities.
+Funds are determined in the budget of the Republic of Serbia, in line with earnings and fiscal capacities of the budget of the Republic of Serbia.
 Depending on the funds, the Fund for Young Talents determines the amount and the number of scholarships for each calendar year.

 In addition, almost all universities and many colleges in Serbia have established bilateral and multilateral cooperation with universities in the EU countries, the USA, Canada, Asia and other regions.
 This cooperation is focused mainly on mobility of students, study visits, exchange of teaching staff and research.